-“Students forced to take major responsibility for their own learning go through some or all of the steps psychologists associate with trauma and grief: Shock, Denial, Strong emotion, Resistance and withdrawal, Struggle and exploration, Return of confidence, and Integration and success” (Felder & Brent, 1996, p.
-43.)
+“Students forced to take major responsibility for their own learning go through some or all of the steps psychologists associated with trauma and grief: Shock, denial, strong emotion, resistance and withdrawal, struggle and exploration, return of confidence, and integration and success.”

 Active learning environments cause disruption.
 They cause disruption because they go against the status quo.
 They break away from the ‘norms’ you typically see in a classroom.
 In these environments, you’re not going to see a classroom where students are listening to the teacher’s voice as he or she presents information from the textbook.
 Instead, you’ll see students engaged in a task and solving a problem.
 They are often working groups.
 The room is noisy since the students are discussing, solving, and testing ideas.
 The teacher’s voice is one of many.

 The flipped classroom is one type of active learning environment.
 It’s dynamic, it’s engaging, and it’s “messy”—since students are actively engaging in higher level thinking skills during class time.
 It requires us to change the way we think about teaching and learning.

 It’s also hard.

 It’s hard because flipped classrooms require a new set of skills for both the instructor and the students.
 Just as we, the instructors, are learning how to create these flipped learning experiences for our students, our students are also learning how to thrive in these new learning environments.
 This is exactly why we might see more student resistance in active learning environments.
 Just as Felder and Brent explain in the opening quote, it’s almost like our students are moving through the stages of shock and withdrawal to confidence and success.

 Our students are moving through the stages from shock and withdrawal to confidence and success.